dungxtd/tehtris-env-setup/README.md

 ## Logging

-Logs are stored in the `Logs` directory.
+Logs are stored in the `Logs` directory with detailed version-specific information.